cado-security/product-help/docs/cado/deploy/azure/iam-description.md

 ## Required Permissions

-The following Azure roles and permissions are required for Cado Security deployment:
+The following Azure roles and permissions are required for / Forensic Acquisition and Investigation deployment:

 1. **Resource Group**
-   - The resource group will host the infrastructure for Cado Security.
+   - The resource group will host the infrastructure for / Forensic Acquisition and Investigation.
    - **Permission**: `Contributor` on the resource group.

 2. **Network Permissions**